makabongwe47/alx-system_engineering-develops/0x00-shell_basics/README.md

- Display directory contents, in long format,user and group ID numerically, and show hidden files
+ Display current working directory  contents, in long format, and with user and group Id displayed numerically, and display hidden files